Babies born in Alberta are tested for certain treatable conditions after birth. This screening test is different from those done during pregnancy.

 Finding and treating these conditions early can help prevent health problems.
 This can improve your baby’s overall health and may even save your baby’s life.

-This screening test looks for treatable conditions that include:
+This screening test looks for

 There may be no signs of these conditions at birth.
 It’s important to remember that many conditions can’t be seen by looking at your baby.